jkahn/islex-entities/docs/installation.rst

 Stable release
 --------------

-To install ISLEX pronunciation dictionary core entries, run this command in your terminal:
+To install ISLEX pronunciation dictionary named-entities entries, run this command in your terminal:

 .. code-block:: console

     $ pip install islex-entities

-This is the preferred method to install the core data entries, as it will always install the most recent stable release.
+This is the preferred method to install the named-entity entries, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide